michaeluno/amazon-auto-links/template/category/readme.txt

 == Change log ==

+= 1.1.1 =
+- Tweaked the style of rating stars and description.

 = 1.1.0 =
 - Made the overall font-size medium.
 - Fixed extra bottom-margins of categories and features.